 Posted on May 14, 2014

-to carry him --- and to fight for his future.
-Hunter Gandee who is 14 years old, actually carries his
+him --- and to fight for his future.
+Hunter Gandee who is 14 years old,

 In their hometown, Hunter took it upon himself to educate the people about Braden's condition.
 On June 7th and 8th, he will carry his brother 40 miles to demonstrate "the physical and mental challenges faced everyday by those affected by cerebral palsy" reported The Huffington Post.